Glasgow Caledonian University2015 League Table Ranking 72

 - Students’ Association bistro.

-- Get more information on the full range of disability services at GCU on our website.
+- For more information on disability services at GCU, visit http://www.gcu.ac.uk/student/disability/.

-- The Students’ Association provides a variety of services from advice and representation to entertainment, sports clubs and societies.
+- It provides a range of services from advice and representation to entertainment, sports clubs and societies.

-- It has its own purpose built premises, containing the 24-hour computer lab, radio station, social spaces and bistro.
+- The purpose-built Students’ Association building has a 24-hour computer lab, radio station, advice centre, social spaces and a bistro.

-- The MUGA - GCU's outdoor activity area for sports including, tennis, football, volleyball and netball (opened 2013).
+- The MUGA, GCU's outdoor activity area is for sports including, tennis, football, volleyball and netball.

 Recent/Prospective New Builds